Membership in the North Shore Aero Club has many benefits!

 flight.

-Extended cross-country flights are generally allowed on only two planes at a time so that the other will be available to the other Club members.
+Extended cross-country flights are generally allowed on up to three planes at a time so that the fourth aircraft will be available to the other Club members.